yf20230412/TV2/README_en.md

 ### GUI Software

-1. Download the [IPTV-API Update Software](https://github.com/Guovin/iptv-api/releases), open the software, and click Start to perform the update
+1. Download [IPTV-API update software](https://github.com/Guovin/iptv-api/releases), open the software, click update to complete the update

 2. Or run the following command in the project directory to open the GUI software: